codebro634/modulus/README2.md

 python dataGeneration/generator.py --dir <str> --mesh <str> [--steps <int> --dt <float> --saveN <int> --mesh_range <tuple(int,int)> --vlevel <int> --cleanup_dir <str> --p]
 ```
 - `dir`: Name of the dir to save the simulation results into.
 - `mesh`: Path to the mesh, the simulation is supposed to be run on.
 Can also be a directory.
-In that case, all meshes within all subfolders of that directory are simulated
+In that case, all meshes within all subfolders of that directory are simulated.

 ### Optional parameters
 - `steps`: Number of simulation steps.
 Default: 6020